 The present document is non-binding.
-It applies to Timetable 2027 and builds further on the documents for timetable 2025 (published in June 2022) and 2026 (published in December 2022).
-Major changes compared to the previous timetable year version are indicated in the table 'modifications'.
+It applies to Timetable 2028 and builds further on the documents for timetable 2025 (published in June 2022), 2026 (published in December 2022) and 2027.
+Major changes compared to the previous timetable year version and the published draft version are indicated in the table 'modifications'.

 It is endorsed by the appointed representatives of Infrabel.

 From timetable 2027, Infrabel provides a draft version of the document to all stakeholders for consultation purposes.
-Questions and comments on this draft version can be submitted latest by November 15th 2023 to the TTR implementation manager of Infrabel: thomasgerd.vanbeveren@infrabel.be.
+Questions and comments on the draft version for TT2028 could be submitted latest by November 18th 2024 to Infrabel via ttr@infrabel.be.